che-incubator/chectl/README.md

   --postgres-pvc-storage-class-name=postgres-pvc-storage-class-name
       persistent volume storage class name to use to store Eclipse Che postgres database

+  --skip-cert-manager
+      Skip installing Cert Manager on the Kubernetes cluster.

   --skip-cluster-availability-check
       Skip cluster availability check.
 The check is a simple request to ensure the cluster is reachable.